shrey141102/Javascript-projects/README.md

 Unscramble your way through words with the Word Scramble game.
 Exercise your vocabulary and pattern recognition skills in this engaging word puzzle.
 # Snake Game
 Embark on a classic gaming adventure with the Snake Game.
 Navigate the snake to collect points while avoiding collisions, offering a nostalgic gaming experience.
+# Pomodoro Timer
+The Pomodoro Timer is a minimalist time management tool based on the Pomodoro Technique.
+Enhance productivity with customizable work intervals, short breaks, and notifications.

 <h2>🍰 Contribution Guidelines:</h2>